Maya Moore: Social justice activism

 Moore speaking before at The Marshall Project in Washington, D.C. in 2019.

 On July 9, 2016, Moore spoke along with co-captain Rebekkah Brunson at a news conference about the warm up shirts the Minnesota Lynx wore that day to highlight Black Lives Matter and call for change.
 The black shirts said "Change starts with us - Justice and Accountability" on the front; the back of the shirts had the names of Philando Castile and Alton Sterling, who had been killed in confrontations with police that week.
 The shirts also included the Dallas police shield to recognize the recent mass shooting in that Texas city where five police officers were killed following a Black Lives Matter demonstration.
 The Lynx shirts and news conference were an early Black Lives Matter protest among athletes.

 In 2017, Moore started Win with Justice to advocate for prosecutorial reform.
 Writers Chris Herring and Neil Paine recounted her amazing basketball record through her departure from basketball in 2019 and noted that "Moore is special because she could have gone about her business as one of the best players in WNBA history, but instead she chose to lend her voice and platform to victims of injustice."
 They noted her place as one of the top civil rights voices among athletes.
 In July 2021, ESPN Films released Breakaway about Moore and her social justice advocacy as part of their 30 for 30 series.
 Robin Roberts was the executive producer of the film.
 Moore won the Arthur Ashe Award for Courage in 2021 for her work on criminal justice reform.

-Moore is also an advocate for the End it Movement which seeks to end slavery in modern times.
+Moore is also an advocate for the End It movement, which seeks to end modern slavery.

 Moore was also involved in freeing her now-husband, Jonathan Irons, from prison.
 Wrongfully convicted, Irons served 22 years of a 50-year conviction before being freed at age 40.